+- In accordance with institutional policy

+- In accordance with institutional policy

+- In accordance with

+- tive Vice Chancellor for Health Affairs.

-- No MSRDP/PRS funds may be expended for the benefit of any single individual person or member except as herein approved. - All requests for reimbursement must contain adequate documentation and must be signed by the person seeking reimbursement. - [•-----Previous-sections-"Additional-Expenditures"-and Appendix-B; -"Expenditures-Allowable-from-Clinical Bepartment-Fund"-are-merged-into-this-new-Appendix-B; "Authorized-Professional-Business-Expenditures-"] - All expenditures are subject to the Rules and Regulations of the Board of Regents of The University of Texas System and applicable institutional regulations and procedures.
+- No MSRDP/PRS funds may be expended for the benefit of any single individual person or member except as herein approved.

+- All requests for reimbursement must contain adequate • documentation and must be signed by the person seeking reimbursement.

+- All expenditures are subject to the Rules and Regu-• lations of the Board of Regents of The University of Texas System and applicable institutional regulations and procedures.
 This list of authorized expenditures may be periodically amended by action of the Chancellor's Office.